Florent-Hervers/RL-project/README.md

 # RL Project
-Code repository for the project from Reinforcement Learning course at ULiege.
+Code repository for the project of Reinforcement Learning course at ULiege.

 ## Training PPO-LSTM for Question 2 (External Library Algorithm)